-We were not in receipt of any public funds until mid-2016, when we were granted funding from Pobal & The Department of Community and Rural Development under the Scheme to Support National Organisations in the Community and Voluntary Sector 2016-2019, and from the Department of Justice and Equality in early 2017.
+We were not in receipt of any public funds until mid-2016, when we were granted funding from Pobal & The Department of Community and Rural Development under the Scheme to Support National Organisations in the Community and Voluntary Sector 2016-2019*, and from the Department of Justice and Equality in early 2017.
 We have also received funding from two donor-advised funds managed by the Community Foundation for Ireland, and we were particularly pleased to be one of the awardees for the inaugural Human Rights and Equality Grants Scheme which is run by the Irish Human Rights and Equality Commission.
 These diverse new sources of funding will help ensure IPRT’s sustainability for at least the next three years.

 We have also received sponsorship in the past for events, such as the Annual Lecture, from KOD Lyons and The Bar of Ireland, as well as in-kind support from Sheehan & Partners, A&L Goodbody, Poetry Ireland, Ivor Fitzpatrick & Co.
 Solicitors, the Public Interest Law Alliance and the Bar of Ireland Voluntary Assistance Scheme.